JForte05/JavaTrace/README.md

 # JavaTrace

-JavaTrace is a Java sripting framework enabling CPU raytracing quickly and easily
+JavaTrace is a Java scripting framework enabling CPU raytracing quickly and easily

 ## Usage
 Using JavaTrace is simple and takes only 4 steps: